-Facilitate new and improved pedestrian connections to the DHHS housing sites North Richmond Housing Estate.
+Facilitate new and improved pedestrian connections to the North Richmond Housing Estate.

 Capitalise on future opportunities such as provision of open space and links to the Yarra River, provided by commercial and industrial areas in Abbotsford, including the Carlton and United Brewery site.